smeisler/Meisler_ReadingFA_Associations/README.md

 To cite:
 ---ADD CITATION HERE WHEN AVAILABLE---

+If using this code, please also cite relevant papers to the software and methods employed here.
+See our paper for these references.

 ## Requirements
 ### In general
 - BIDS-compliant dataset with _at least_ T1w and DWI images